Israeli cabinet honors victims of Pittsburgh synagogue shooting

 It added: “We condemn the targeting of places of worship by terrorists motivated by odious, fascist beliefs based on the supremacy of the white race.”

-Additional reporting by Ali Sawafta and Nidal al-Mughrabi, Writing by Ori Lewis; Editing by Jeffrey Heller and Elaine Hardcastle
+Additional reporting by Ali Sawafta and Nidal al-Mughrabi; Writing by Ori Lewis; Editing by Jeffrey Heller and Matthew Mpoke Bigg